 2. It cuts down your hard bounce to nearly zero.

-When you send out emails and they bounce back to you undelivered, it could be a soft bounce or a hard bounce.
+When you send emails, and they bounce back to you undelivered, it could be a soft bounce or a hard bounce.

-A soft bounce is when the recipient inbox is full or the server is down temporarily.
+A soft bounce occurs when the recipient inbox is complete or the server is temporarily down.
 Resending the same email a little later will probably solve the problem.

 A hard bounce is when the address is invalid or incorrect.
-That means the email will never be delivered, no matter how often you try.
+The email will never be delivered, no matter how often you try.

-Email verification helps you get rid of invalid, incorrect or otherwise not-safe-to-send email addresses.
-Since virtually all invalid or incorrect addresses have been removed, your mailing list is now virtually free from such addresses.
+Email verification helps you eliminate invalid, incorrect, or otherwise not-safe-to-send email addresses.
+Since virtually all invalid or incorrect addresses have been removed, your mailing list is now almost free from such addresses.
 As a result, your emails wouldn’t bounce back.

 3. With a cleaned list, your analytics is much more reliable.

-When you send out email using an unverified mailing list, your reporting and analytics is generated from valid as well as invalid addresses.
+When you send out email using an unverified mailing list, you are generated from valid anded from valid and invalid addresses.

 Because of this, your overall analytics will show an unnecessarily skewed picture.

-As a result, you begin wondering what you could do improve the situation.
-You think something’s wrong with the subject line or the copy of the email or the timing or something else and try and get it right.
+As a result, you begin wondering what you could do to improve the situation.
+You think something’s wrong with the subject line, the copy of the email, the timing, or something else and try to get it right.
 All this, when you could have quickly improved things by just removing those poor quality addresses by using an email checker tool.

 4. It keeps you from being labeled a spammer

-A bigger mailing list also means you have a larger number of invalid or not-safe-to-send email addresses on your list.
-If you simply do an email blast without taking the necessary safety precautions, you are taking a big risk.
-(By definition, an email blast is when you send the same email to a very large number of recipients.
+A bigger mailing list also means you have many invalid or not-safe-to-send email addresses on your list.
+You take a considerable risk if you do an email blast without taking the necessary safety precautions.
+(By definition, an email blast is when you send the same email to a vast number of recipients.
 Some experts feel that’s not a part of good practice; you should always segment your lists and send different emails.)

-When you’ve sent out an email to an unverified list, you’re sure to have an unusually large number of bounces.
+When you’ve sent out an email to an unverified list, you’re sure to have many bounces.
 When that happens, your Email Service Provider (ESP), and everyone else begins suspecting you’re a spammer.

-Why should the ESP bother if you’re a spammer?
+Why should the ESP bother you if you’re a spammer?

 That’s because it can hurt their business badly.
-When you use their IPs to send out messages that have a high bounce rate (a sign typical of a spammer), those IPs will be blocked.
-Which means they won’t be able to use those IPs for some time for any other customer.
-Loss of business, loss of reputation.
+When you use their IPs to send out messages with a high bounce rate (a sign typical of a spammer), those IPs will be blocked.
+This means they won’t be able to use those IPs for some time for any other customer—loss of business or reputation.

 Digital marketing in general and email marketing, in particular, have come a long way since their inception.
-Practices have become more sophisticated, messages have become more polished and regulations have become a great deal stronger.
+Practices have become more sophisticated, messages have become more polished, and regulations have become stronger.

-As email marketing matures, you’ll see these best practices being followed more diligently.
+As email marketing matures, you’ll see these best practices diligently followed.
 But even today, for marketers who want to engage and wish to deliver and build value on a long-term basis, such activities as cleaning a mailing list isn’t an option – it’s the natural thing to do.